 This sun-loving herb has very long roots.
 Hence, you won’t have to worry about watering it regularly once the plant has grown nicely.
 Nevertheless, remember to plant in a deep pot as its long tap roots require quite a bit of room.
 Try growing fresh here.

 Research shows that dill leaf extract has anticonvulsant effects, which may help treat epilepsy.
 Dill weed is a great source of calcium, iron, and is antioxidant-rich.
 Its flavonoids provide anti-inflammatory and antiviral properties.
 Some of its benefits include subduing menstrual cramps, lowering cholesterol and reducing depression.

 Predominantly known as a must-have plant in every Malaysian backyard, this fragrant and aromatic herb adds a perfect touch to desserts, especially bubur cha cha and as a flavouring in local cakes and cookies.
 Pandan leaves are also used to wrap savoury foods, such as chicken or sticky rice before steaming them.

 In South East Asian households, it is a common sight to see pandan leaves bundled together in refrigerators as a deodoriser and natural room fragrance, or knotted prettily as a car freshener.
 When steeped in water to make a tea, pandan is also great for combating stomach cramps, lowering blood pressure and alleviating fevers.

 Being a tropical plant, pandan thrives in high humidity.
-It can grow as high as 15 feet high when planted outdoors in a garden.
+This plant grows as high as 15 feet tall when planted outdoors in a garden.
 When planting it in a pot, make sure the pot is deep enough for sufficient root growth and wide enough to support its long leaves.